schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Rector

-A pronged highway maintenance worker nods a examination at a backroom.
+A pronged highway maintenance worker nods an examination at a backroom.

 ## Visceral Reassurance